Materion (NYSE:MTRN) Releases FY 2021 Earnings Guidance

 Materion (NYSE:MTRN) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of 3.000-3.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.870.
+The company provided earnings per share (EPS) guidance of 3.000-3.300 for the period, compared to the Thomson Reuters consensus estimate of $2.870.
 The company issued revenue guidance of -.Materion also updated its FY 2021 guidance to 3.000-3.300 EPS.

-A number of brokerages have recently weighed in on MTRN.
-KeyCorp raised their target price on Materion from $68.00 to $80.00 and gave the company an overweight rating in a research note on Tuesday, January 26th.
-Zacks Investment Research lowered Materion from a buy rating to a hold rating in a research note on Tuesday, February 23rd.
-Finally, TheStreet lowered Materion from a b rating to a c+ rating in a research note on Thursday, April 1st.
+Several analysts have recently commented on the stock.
+Zacks Investment Research downgraded Materion from a buy rating to a hold rating in a research note on Tuesday, February 23rd.
+TheStreet lowered shares of Materion from a b rating to a c+ rating in a report on Thursday, April 1st.
+Finally, KeyCorp raised their price target on shares of Materion from $68.00 to $80.00 and gave the company an overweight rating in a research report on Tuesday, January 26th.

 The company also recently declared a quarterly dividend, which was paid on Friday, March 5th.
-Investors of record on Wednesday, February 17th were issued a $0.115 dividend.
-This represents a $0.46 annualized dividend and a yield of 0.65%.
+Stockholders of record on Wednesday, February 17th were given a dividend of $0.115 per share.
+This represents a $0.46 annualized dividend and a dividend yield of 0.65%.
 The ex-dividend date was Tuesday, February 16th.
-Materion’s dividend payout ratio is 14.42%.
+Materion’s payout ratio is presently 14.42%.

 Materion Corporation manufactures and sells advanced engineered materials used in semiconductor, industrial, aerospace and defense, automotive, energy, consumer electronics, and telecom and data center markets in the United States, Asia, Europe, and internationally.
 It operates through Performance Alloys and Composites, Advanced Materials, and Precision Optics segments.